-The MCCs are reported per class in Table 19.
+The MCCs are reported per class in Table 10.
 It can be concluded that the proposed elements for data pre-processing, feature extraction and contextualisation help to obtain better action and activity predictions overall.
 Compared to the baseline ARG, the proposed method gains equal or better performance for all classes in the Soccer Dataset.
-The proposed method predicts samples from ten out of nineteen class labels in very strong agreement with the ground-truth labels (MCC $\geq$ 0.7).
+The proposed method predicts samples from ten out of nineteen class labels in very strong agreement with the ground-truth labels (MCC ≥ 0.7).

 For the comparison with related work and for easy interpretation of the results, MCA and the accuracy per class are reported as well.
-These can be observed in Table 20.
+These can be observed in Table 11.
 In terms of MCA, our method gains 98.7% and 75.2% accuracy in action and activity recognition respectively.
 It indicates that the method can successfully identify numerous soccer actions and activities, and is able to generalise patterns to an unseen soccer court and an unseen opponent team.

 Last, we briefly investigated the wrongly classified players by the proposed method and assessed whether most errors would include players from the unseen opponent team in the fourth game.
 On average, the model (trained with training and validation data) misclassified 148 from the 11799 players.
-From these, 51.58 percent (±1.74) were players from the home team, present in all four games.
+From these, 51.58 percent (\pm 1.74) were players from the home team, present in all four games.
 Thus, the proposed model classified the unseen team just as well as the home team.

-5.7 Comparison with related work
+5.6 Comparison with related work

 To the best of our knowledge, our method is the first to assign action labels to all detected players in soccer videos.
 Nevertheless, we can compare our result for individual action recognition with methods evaluated on the Volleyball Dataset.
-Our MCA is 12.8% larger than the best reported accuracy (85.9%) [31], partly due to class imbalance in our dataset.
+Our MCA is 12.8% larger than the best reported accuracy (85.9%) [29], partly due to class imbalance in our dataset.
 Since we have reproduced a state-of-the-art method on the Volleyball Dataset, we can make a more fair comparison using MMCC as evaluation metric.
 For action recognition, our method (0.623) gains an MMCC close to the ARG (0.641).
 The methods are thus proportional to each other in performance, while operating in different sport domains.

-A comparison with related work for group activity recognition in soccer videos, can be observed in Table 21.
+A comparison with related work for group activity recognition in soccer videos, can be observed in Table 12.
 It can be seen that our method is trained with a relatively large number of activity classes.
 Also, our method cannot rely on cinematic features in television broadcasts and does not combine video streams from multiple camera positions around the soccer field.
 Nevertheless, the maximum reduction in MCA is 20.3%.
-Moreover, if we group the three duel labels under one class label, the proposed system predicts with 81.2% MCA, narrowing the gap with state-of-the-art in soccer event recognition from broadcast videos.